Today we publish the next of our blogs in our 12-week blog series, THE ULTIMATE GUIDE TO SELLING YOUR HOME.

 DON’T EXPECT TO BE OFFERED YOUR ASKING PRICE

 It is common cause in the real estate market that a property has a marketing price and an eventual selling price.
 These two amounts are, most often, not the same, as buyers will always try and negotiate on the asking price.
-As a result, the homeowner, along with the agent, traditionally sets a marketing price which can accommodate a degree of negotiation.
+As a result, the homeowner, along with the estate agent, traditionally sets a marketing price which can accommodate a degree of negotiation.

 How much the buyer’s eventual offer price differs from the asking price will depend on a number of factors.
 These include how realistic your initial asking price was and how many buyers are competing for your home.
 In addition, it will depend on what cycle the property market, in general, is in.
 This is a very important consideration, as conditions cycle between what is termed a seller’s and a buyer’s market.